cptn-io/el-cptn/README.md

 - Redis

 ## Ready to use Apps

-The platform has a mechanism to automatically download ready-to-use apps contributed my the community.
+The platform has a mechanism to automatically download ready-to-use apps contributed by the community.
 These apps allow users to readily use the most common transformations or destinations.
 If the OOTB apps do not work, users can always modify the scripts as per their requirements.

+Apps is just content and users do not need to upgrade the platform to get the latest apps.
+The platform will automatically check to see if there are any new apps available and download them.

 The git repo supporting this functionality is at https://github.com/cptn-io/apps.
 We will shortly publish an SDK or a mechanism that allows users to contribute apps to the community.

+Copyright 2023 DevRaven Inc. All rights reserved.